MatthiasGr/idscp2-jvm-wiki/IDSCP2-Driver-Development.md

 the ***run*** method, which is actually the entry point of the drivers.
 When the IDSCP2 core receives a new message from the remote peers counterpart driver for the local peers RAT driver, it will delegate the message to the local RAT driver via the ***delegate*** function.
-The driver itself can communicate with its counterpart driver, as well as with the FSM by sending RAT messages to the finite state machine via the RatVerifierFsmListener.
+The driver itself can communicate with its counterpart driver, as well as with the FSM by sending RAT messages to the finite state machine via the RatVerifierFsmListener interface.
 There are three types of messages: The RAT_OK, the RAT_FAILED and the RAT_MSG.
 The RAT_OK signals the FSM that (in case of the verifier) that the RAT verification succeed.
 In contrast, the RAT_FAILURE message tells the FSM that the verification has failed and thus the peer is not trusted.
 The RAT_MSG is not directed to the FSM, but to the remote counterpart RAT driver to exchange verification data.

+A RAT driver implementation might have to access the verified and trusted dynamic attribute token from the remote peer, when it contains information that are required for a successful attestation (e.g. TPM golden values).
+The RatVerifierFsmListener interface provides a getter method for this.
+(This is not supported by the RAT prover, only for the RAT verifier!)

 When the driver has been terminated by the IDSCP2 core via the ***terminate*** functionality, it is not longer able to send messages to the finite state machine, since the FSM will block the driver.
 Therefore, the driver